 Mach Force Punch

-At 13th level, you punching speed and accuracy have reached near perfection.
+At 13th level, your punching speed and accuracy have reached near perfection.
 The damage die of your unarmed strikes are d8 instead of d6.

-As a boxer you've learned that your fists have their limits, and are sometimes not the corresct tool for the job.
+As a boxer you've learned that your fists have their limits, and are sometimes not the correct tool for the job.
 At 15th level, as an action, you can perform a push kick.
-On a hit, the creature takes 3d6 + your Strength modifier bludgeoning damage and is pushed 15 feet away from you.
+On a hit, the creature takes 1d12 + your Strength modifier bludgeoning damage and make a Strength save (DC 8 + Strength modifier + your proficiency bonus) or be pushed 15 feet away from you.